… in ‘Our African Dream’

 Throughout the performance the Young Africans share various cultural elements from their countries of Kenya and Uganda with a Stomp inspired dance as well as highlighting unique African instruments.
 Audiences will be inspired and moved as the transformation of once vulnerable children to mature and educated adults unfolds.

 We are proud to announce that the Young Africans will be bringing their uplifting show ‘Our African Dream’ to Kentucky, Indiana, Tennessee, Arkansas, Alabama, Mississippi, Ohio, and Ontario between October and February!
-Scroll down for dates and venues.
+See dates and venues here.

 Join us as we celebrate the achievements and talents of these remarkable young adults, who, in the face of adversity, have risen to become the future ChangeMakers of Africa.